sholance/forta-gas-token-mint/README.md

     - `transactionHash` - hash of the transaction
     - `contractAddress` - address of the contract
     - `token` - token symbol
+    - `gasFee` - gas fee of the transaction
     - `deployer` - address that deployed the contract
   - Label
     - `entityType` - `address` or `transaction`